 HARVARD CATALYST EVENTS

-Murray Mittleman, PhD, professor of epidemiology, Harvard T.H.
-Chan School of Public Health, will lead the March meeting of the Harvard Catalyst Biostatistics Journal Club.
-March 16, 12:30-1:30pm, Harvard T.H.
-Chan School of Public Health, Room 2-426.
+Wei Wang, PhD, assistant professor of medicine, HMS, BWH, will lead the April meeting of the Harvard Catalyst Biostatistics Journal Club.
+April 19, 12:30-1:30pm, Harvard T.H.
+Chan School of Public Health, Building 2, Room 426.
 Please contact Jai Vartikar for call-in information.

 This full-day interactive seminar sponsored by the Skills Development Center (SDC) at the Boston Biomedical Innovation Center (B-BIC) explores the path by which a discovery becomes transformed through the stages of invention, commercialization, and large-scale deployment.
 Discussion topics include factors that influence commercial viability, various revenue models and pricing structures, and how the timing of a product launch can impact market success.

 In a perfect world, the development and launch of new medical device products happens on schedule, under budget, with smooth review and approval from FDA, and goes on to hit record sales.
 In reality, the road is long and has many unexpected turns.
 This full-day offering from the Skills Development Center (SDC) at the Boston Biomedical Innovation Center (B-BIC) explores the factors that can affect the success of innovations.